 Planned exploration across Gold Links, Raymond and Carter mines to identify more high-grade zones

 The Raymond and Carter mines are highly prospective historical gold mines covering approximately 1,300 acres of freehold land.
-On completion of this acquisition Dateline will own approximately 8km2 (2,000 acres) of freehold land and have mineral leases (unpatented claims) over an additional 600 acres of land.
+Dateline now owns approximately 8km2 (2,000 acres) of freehold land and has mineral leases (unpatented claims) over an additional 600 acres of land.

 Dateline views the Gold Links, Raymond and Carter mines as being a part of a single large mineralized system and believes there is considerable value to be unlocked by approaching future exploration from this perspective.
 The ground in between each of the mine adits and drifts far exceeds the areas that have been worked by the ‘old-timers’.

-This is the first time since the discovery of alluvial gold in Gold Creek that these properties will be owned by a single company
+This is the first time since the discovery of alluvial gold in Gold Creek that these properties are owned by a single company

 The following is a summary of the three mines from the perspective of a single mineralized system and the reason each operation ceased.